Day 1 Quito

 Day 19 Cuzco

-Half-day tour of Cuzco including the Cathedral, Koricancha Temple, Pre-Colombian Art Museum, and nearby ruins.
+Discover the highlights of Cuzco including the Cathedral, Koricancha Temple, and nearby archaeological sites.

 Day 20 Cuzco